 Ultimately, intelligent automation is the perfect mix of art and science, human and machine.
 Next time you hear someone throw around the term at a conference or on a meeting, ask yourself if what they are describing incorporates all of the strategies and technologies described above.
 Because that is truly the definition of intelligent automation.

-Ravi Pardesi- VP, Data Solutions
+Will Fisher- VP, Data Solutions

-Ravi helps clients in developing strategies that enables them to manage and distribute data using AI-based solutions.
+Will helps clients in developing strategies that enables them to manage and distribute data using AI-based solutions.
 He is passionate about unlocking value from structured and unstructured data using AI.